Can I Eat Expired Cornstarch?

 Expert Source

-"According to the CDC, cornstarch should be stored in a cool, dry place at room temperature and used within one year for best quality."
+"According to EFSA, cornstarch should be stored in a cool, dry place away from direct sunlight and moisture, and used within the expiration date indicated on the packaging to ensure food safety."

 Fresh Cornstarch